Weather in Sri Lanka in December

 Bentota Perahera

-The Bentota Perahera is a colorful religious procession held in the coastal town of Bentota, featuring beautifully adorned elephants, traditional dancers, and drummers.
-Travelers can witness the spectacle of this cultural event, which celebrates the sacred Tooth Relic of Lord Buddha.
+The Bentota Perahera is a colorful religious procession in the coastal town of Bentota, featuring beautifully adorned elephants, traditional dancers, and drummers.
+This vibrant event celebrates the sacred Tooth Relic of Lord Buddha and fills the streets with music, movement, and devotion.

 Adam’s Peak Festival